Secarian/GoWDOS/README_EN.md

 ### Artwork and Mascot Design

-Copyright (C)  2023 tobychui, All Right Reserved
+Copyright (C)  2024 Secarian, All Right Reserved